MicrosoftDocs/cpp-docs/docs/overview/cpp-conformance-improvements-2017.md

 ### C++17: `constexpr` for `char_traits` (partial)

 [P0426R1](https://wg21.link/p0426r1) Changes to `std::traits_type` member functions `length`, `compare`, and `find` to make `std::string_view` usable in constant expressions.
 (In Visual Studio 2017 version 15.6, supported for Clang/LLVM only.
-In version 15.7 Preview 2, support is nearly complete for ClXX as well.)
+In version 15.7, support is nearly complete for ClXX as well.)

 ### C++17: Default argument in the primary class template